rodrigo-marcolino/Learn-PowerShell-in-a-Month-of-Lunches-Fourth-Edition/Chapter 13/chapter-13.md

 ---
 ## 4. Create a text file that contains three computer names, with one name per line.
 It’s okay to use the same computer name, or `localhost`, three times if you have access to only one computer.
 Then use `Invoke-ScriptBlock` to retrieve the 10 newest files from the home directory (~).
 ---
+## 5. Using `Invoke-ScriptBlock`, query one or more remote computers to display the property `PSVersion` from the `$PSVersionTable` variable.
+(Hint: This requires you to get the property of an item.)